Books

 The Jewish Book Council's JEWISH BOOK WORLD

-This novel is a lyrical, romantic tale about the headstrong American daughter of Holocaust survivors.
+IN THE KING'S ARMS (2011) is a lyrical, romantic novel about the headstrong American daughter of Holocaust survivors.
 Seeking relief from their traumatized world, she escapes to Oxford, where she is smitten by the son of an anti-Semitic family.
-Amidst the drama lies a sense of magic, and healing possibility of love. [includes Reader's Guide for Book Clubs]
+Amidst the drama lies a sense of magic, and healing possibility of love.

 Praise for IN THE KING'S ARMS: